 A package group can contain a set of packages.
-For example, a multimedia task could determine, according to the machine, whether the VPU package is built or not, so the selection of multimedia packages may be automated for every board supported by the BSP, and only the multimedia package is included on the images.
+For example, a multimedia task could determine, according to the machine, whether the VPU package is built or not, so the selection of multimedia packages may be automated for every board supported by the BSP, and only the multimedia package is included in the image.